 Additionally, you’ll also find the Reindeer Wranglers in Frontierland.
 This is a country music string group performing variations of classic Christmas songs.
 They usually only draw a small crowd (or entertain guests along the parade route), but they’re worth seeking out.
 Sometimes, the Country Bears will join their act for a bit of fun, too!

 Mickey & Minnie are most accessible near the very end of the party, however, there can be small “rushes” on them as guests decide to visit them on their way out of the park.
 Keep this in mind when contemplating when you should visit them and Santa Claus.

-As far as value goes, if you’re not an Annual Passholder, attending a Mickey’s Very Merry Christmas Party actually becomes a more economical proposition.
-Simply purchase a Magic Your Way ticket for one fewer day than you otherwise would, and do our FREE self-guided resort hotel tour the morning of Mickey’s Very Merry Christmas Party, then head to the Magic Kingdom at 4pm.
-You’ll want to visit the resort hotels to see their decorations, anyway, so in effect you save yourself from having to purchase one day on your Magic Your Way Tickets by doing this (in other words, if you normally would buy a 5-day ticket for your trip, buy a 4-day ticket and follow this plan instead).
+You’ll want to visit the resort hotels to see their decorations, anyway, so in effect you save yourself from having to purchase one day on your tickets by doing this (in other words, if you normally would buy a 5-day ticket for your trip, buy a 4-day ticket and follow this plan instead).

 What do you think of Mickey’s Very Merry Christmas Party?
 Which aspect of the Christmas Party is your favorite?
-Are you going in 2013?
-Please share your thoughts in the comments!
+Are you going to the 2022 Mickey’s Very Merry Christmas Party?
+Any questions we can help you answer?
+Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!